plona/zbxmonitor/README.md

 Path to icons and sounds are relative to ./icons and ./sounds dirs.

 Section `zbxCredenials` is described in `zbxmonitor.config.example`.
 Section `zbxOptions` description:
+- ackOnly - default: True.
+Only unacknowledged messages will be shown.
+If empty monitor will show all (acknowledged and unacknowledged) messages.
 - icon - default: host in `zbxCredenials`.
 You must have two files in ./icons dir: `host.example.com-ok.png` and `host.example.com-err.png` in this example.
-- wav - default: None.
-You must have two files (named aka icons) in ./sounds dir if specified.
-- wav_player - default: /usr/bin/mpv.
-External wav player.
-Ignored if wav is not specified.
+- ignore_warn - default: False.
+True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
 - interval - default: 30[s].
 Pooling interval
-- port - default: 10051
+- log_truncate - default: False.
+If True log file in ./log will be truncated at start.
 - notify - default: True.
 Messages will be send to notification daemon (eg. `dunst`).
 If empty you will be not notified, but status will be still enabled by left or right click on script icon.
-- ignore_warn - default: False.
-True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
+- port - default: 10051
 - text_mode - default: False.
-If True (or not empty) zbxmonitor will work in text mode only.
+If True (or 0) zbxmonitor will work in text mode only.
 It is rather for testing purpose.
-- ackOnly - default: True.
-Only unacknowledged messages will be shown.
-If empty monitor will show all (acknowledged and unacknowledged) messages.
+- wav - default: None.
+You must have two files (named aka icons) in ./sounds dir if specified.
+- wav_player - default: /usr/bin/mpv.
+External wav player.
+Ignored if wav is not specified.

 #### Filtering messages
 re.search() is used.